JianxingMa/SEAL/README.md

 ### Requirements for embedding methods

-Two network embedding software: node2vec and LINE, have been installed in "software/".
+Two network embedding software: node2vec and LINE, have been included in "software/".
+If they do not work, you may need to reinstall them from source.
 To run embedding-based link prediction, liblinear is required.
 After compiling liblinear, cd to "software/liblinear-2.1/matlab/" in MATLAB and type "make" to install its MATLAB interface.
 Please also change the names of "train.mexa64" and "predict.mexa64" to "liblinear_train.mexa64" and "liblinear_predict.mexa64" in "software/liblinear-2.1/matlab/", respectively.

 Miscellaneous
 -------------